Danielhp95/GGJ-2020-cool-game/README.md

 ### Game parameterization
 TODO

+## Usage

+This environment follows the [OpenAI Gym interface](https://gym.openai.com/).

+To play Human vs Human, run script `play_human_vs_human.py`.
+On each step you will be asked to input an action via the terminal (0-5), corresponding to all possible five actions.
+You can find the value of each action in `gym_cool_game/envs/valid_inputs.py`.

 ## Installation

 **Please use a virtual environment** to install this game.
 Otherwise the dependencies will be installed system-wide.
 We recommend [poetry](https://github.com/python-poetry/poetry)